Strictly Dishonorable (1931 film): Production

-Universal paid Preston Sturges the record sum of $125,000 for the rights to Strictly Dishonorable, equal only to RKO's purchase of the rights to Cimarron.
+Universal paid Preston Sturges the record sum of $125,000 for the rights to Strictly Dishonorable, equal only to RKO's 1931 purchase of the rights to Cimarron.

+William Ricciardi is the only actor who also appeared in the Broadway production of Strictly Dishonorable.
+Dempsey was the maiden name of Preston Sturges' mother.
+Natalie Moorhead played the role of Lilli, one of Gus's lovers, but her scenes were deleted.
+Sidney Toler went on to fame playing Charlie Chan.

 The film was in production from June 30 to August 15, 1931, and was released on December 26 of that year.
 The Los Angeles premiere took place at the Carthay Circle Theatre.

 Other versions

-Sturges' play was filmed again in 1951, and released by MGM under the same title Strictly Dishonorable.
-It was written, produced and directed by Melvin Frank and Norman Panama and starred Ezio Pinza and Janet Leigh.
-Much of the sexual innuendo of the original was scrubbed from the remake, which was a musical.
+Sturges' play was filmed again in 1951, and released by MGM under the same title, Strictly Dishonorable.
+It was written, produced and directed by Melvin Frank and Norman Panama, and starred Ezio Pinza and Janet Leigh.
+Much of the sexual innuendo of the original was scrubbed from the remake, which included both operatic appearances and songs sung by former international star Pinza.